AlbanESIEE/BPA-DE2--Digital-Electronics-/project1/test/README.md

 - a rotary encoder to select the room and display informations,
 - a 2-axis joystick to set the temperature set-point,
 - one LCD display module which is used as UI (user interface) to read data entered.
+The project is running thanks to `ATMEGA328` microcontroller and it is written in C. The implementation on microcontroller is performed with PlatformIO and Microsoft Visual Studio Code.

 ## Hardware description